allengueco/receipt/README.md

 ### Database layer
 I've configured an in-memory H2 Database.
 This makes it easier in the future to swap this out for an actual SQL database.
 There is an H2 console available at `http://localhost:8080/h2-console` upon startup.
 Currently it is configured without any password, so pressing `Connect` will give you access to the database.
+(See [application.yml](./src/main/resources/application.properties) for details)

 ## Limitations / Areas for improvement

+This is missing a lot of tests.
+Input validation is missing for the request bodies.

+I also could have chosen to store the points of the `Receipt` whenever the `/receipts/{id}/points` is hit.
+My main thought process was that amends (`PATCH` requests) could be done to add or remove items.
+But realistically, if a change has to be made for a `Receipt`, we would make more sense to just generate a new one and store that.

+Since the points calculation is calculated every time `/receipts/{id}/points` is hit, we can implement a caching layer to make computation lighter.